chax-at/transactional-prisma-testing/README.md

 * Transactions in test cases are completely supported by using <a href="https://www.postgresql.org/docs/current/sql-savepoint.html">PostgreSQL Savepoints</a>.
   * If you are using parallel transactions (e.g. `await Promise.all(/* Multiple calls that will each start transactions */);)`, then they will automatically be executed sequentially (otherwise, Savepoints wouldn't work).
 You do not have to change your code for this to work.
 * Everything not mentioned above should match PostgreSQL's standard behavior when not running your code in a transaction.
+  * This includes partially rolling back the test transaction if a single query or inner transaction fails which is completely supported since version 1.0.0.